CesarCaramazana/DQN_COMPANION_kitchen/README.md

+# PROJECT TITLE
-#PROJECT TITLE: "A Deep Q Network implementation for a recipe preparation task"
+"A Deep Q Network implementation for a recipe preparation task"

-#PROJECT DESCRIPTION
+# PROJECT DESCRIPTION

 A Pytorch implementation of a Deep Q Learning scenario with a custom gym environment.
 The environment simulates a recipe-preparation problem, where a passive agent interacts with the objects in a kitchen and the active agent aims to provide useful help by performing an action related to the task.
 The passive agent provides a reward signal via the available interfaces in order to modify and fine-tune the action decision system.